 When the Government announced the furlough scheme for employees back in March, there was nothing for self-employed workers.
 So the Liberal Democrats campaigned for a package for the self-employed that is as generous as that for employees.

 We won.
-The Self-Employment Income Support Scheme, which opened yesterday, will be a lifeline for millions.
+The Self-Employment Income Support Scheme is a lifeline for millions.

-So now we’re urging the Government to extend the Self-Employment Income Support Scheme in full until October, and to expand it to cover the many self-employed people who are currently excluded.
+So now we’re urging the Government to expand the Self-Employment Income Support Scheme to cover the many self-employed people who are currently excluded.

 What is the Self-Employment Income Support Scheme?